rFarinha/smart-catan/README.md

 You can monitor debug output by connecting to the ESP32's serial port at 115200 baud.

+## Future Plans V2.0
+- Dice tower with ESP32 camera that checks the dice values
+- Based on the dice from the camera trigger the correct leds
+- Create tests
+- Build pipeline

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.